The Call of Jonah – Rev. Ross Furio

 Join us Sunday at 10:00 am CST for our Sunday Traditional Worship Service broadcast live from our Sanctuary.

-The Altar flowers are dedicated to the Glory of God, and in honor of Mike, Julie, Lena and Davis Holly by Connie Wright.
+The Altar flowers are dedicated to the Glory of God and in honor of J.B. and Frankie Thrasher’s 56th wedding anniversary on July 1st.

 A personal prayer to help you prepare your heart and mind for worship this morning: